huwb/volsample/README.md

 ## Running

-This is implemented as a Unity 5 project (last run on 5.5) and should "just work" without requiring any set up steps.
+This is implemented as a Unity 5 project (last run on 5.6) and should "just work" without requiring any set up steps.
 It should be very easily ported to other Unity versions as well.

-The main scene is *CloudsStructured.unity*.
+The main scene is *main.unity*.
 The cloud render should already work in the editor.
 Press play and the Animator component on the camera will play our test animation if it is enabled.

+Two volume samplers are supported, selectable from the on screen GUI in Play mode.
+The fixed Z sampler is standard raymarching and is defined in *FixedZVolumeSampling.shader*.
+The new structured sampling technique is defined in *StructuredVolumeSampling.shader*.

+The volume that is rendered depends on which scene shader is included in these two shaders.
+The default scene is *Scenes/SceneClouds.cginc* which corresponds to the screenshot above.

 ## Algorithm